 This particular kava tincture is made with can alcohol (60%) and a mixed variety of noble kava cultivars.
 It has a mild effect profile, suitable for more casual users.
 If you need a heavy hitter, this isn’t the product for you.
 But if you’re just looking for something mild to help with stress, anxiety, or sleep — this is some of the lowest cost kava tinctures available.

 This product is made using a 1:4 ratio — which means there’s 4 times as much alcohol as there is kava (in g).

 Unfortunately, the company doesn’t list the specific amount of kavalactones inside the bottle, and without knowing the strains the company used, we can’t make an accurate estimation.

-However, with the average kava root containing around 8% kavalactones, this tincture should have somewhere in the ballpark of around 15 mg of pure kavalactones per milliliter of tincture.
+However, with the average kava root containing around 8% kavalactones, this tincture should have somewhere in the ballpark of around 15 mg of pure kavalactones per milliliter of the tincture.